 It’s rare to find someone with clinically sensitive skin.
 If you think you have a serious skin issue, then check with a dermatologist.

 But typically, skin irritation or sensitivity is caused by damage to your skin’s natural barrier, or from reactions to chemicals in cosmetics, so the first step in reducing skin sensitivity from shaving is to implement a good skincare routine.

 It starts with picking the right shaving tool, and if you’re one of our sensitive skin-suffering readers, our aim is to help find a solution for you.

 Can we guarantee that buying any of the electric shavers we recommend will eliminate your sensitive skin completely?

 No, if you have hypersensitive skin, nothing may work, and the scientific community is still trying to figure out its underlying pathophysiology.

 Sensitive Skin Syndrome (SSS) seems to be a phenomenon that’s hard to quantify, diagnose, and treat.
-All we can do is experiment and find ways to reduce its affects, and a lot of men have found an electric shaver to be their shaving grace to shaving induced skin irritation.
+All we can do is an experiment and find ways to reduce its effects, and a lot of men have found an electric shaver to be their saving grace for shaving-induced skin irritation.

 Note: make sure that you aren’t suffering from any underlying skin disorders before making any changes to your shaving and daily skincare routine.